 James Knipp (2012) (President) is a graduate of Rutgers College with a BA in English and is the creator of the humor blog KnippKnopp and a frequent contributor to the pop culture blog Biff Bam Pop He has had work published in Philly Flash Inferno and the anthologies Long Tales and Short Stories from South Jersey and In a Flash.

-David P. Kozinski (2013) (Treasurer) David P. Kozinski’s first full-length book of poems, Tripping Over Memorial Day was published by Kelsay Books.
-He won the Delaware Literary Connection’s 2015 spring poetry contest judged by B.J.
-Ward and received the Dogfish Head Poetry Prize, which included publication of his chapbook, Loopholes, in 2009.
+David P. Kozinski (2013) (Treasurer) David P. Kozinski received the 2018 Established Professional Fellowship in Literature: Poetry from the Delaware Division of the Arts.
+His first full-length book of poems, Tripping Over Memorial Daywas published by Kelsay Books in 2017.
+He received the Dogfish Head Poetry Prize in 2009, which included publication of his chapbook, Loopholes.
 Publications include Apiary, Cheat River Review, Fox Chase Review, Mad Poets Review, Philadelphia Stories, Rasputin, The Rathalla Review and Schuylkill Valley Journal.
-He serves on the board of the Manayunk-Roxborough Art Center and is the Arts Editor of Schuylkill Valley Journal Online (www.svjlit.com).
-He has conducted poetry workshops for teens at the Montgomery County (PA) Youth Center and at Roosevelt High School in Norristown, PA, for Expressive Path, a non-profit organization that facilitates youth participation in the arts.
+He was one of ten poets selected by Robert Bly for a workshop sponsored by American Poetry Review.
+Kozinski serves on the board of the Manayunk-Roxborough Art Center and is Arts Editor of Schuylkill Valley Journal Online He conducts poetry workshops for teens at the Montgomery County (PA) Youth Center and at Roosevelt High School in Norristown, PA, for Expressive Path, a non-profit organization that encourages youth participation in the arts.